grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ## Tanka

-The Jsonnet based [example](https://github.com/grafana/tempo/tree/main/example/tk) shows a complete microservice based deployment.
+To view an example of a complete microservice-based deployment, see this [Jsonnet based example](https://github.com/grafana/tempo/tree/main/example/tk) shows a complete microservice based deployment.
 There are monolithic mode and microservices examples.

-Refer to [Deploy on Kubernetes with Tanka]({{< relref "../setup/tanka" >}}) for instructions on setting up a Tempo cluster.
+To learn how to set up a Tempo cluster, see [Deploy on Kubernetes with Tanka]({{< relref "../setup/tanka" >}}).

 ## Helm